superfly/ab-test-example-app/README.md

 * Google takes care of user segmentation + conversion tracking
 * Watch your experiment results and when concluded, Google picks a winner for you
 * Implement the winning variant and......
-* Grow your business *knowing* you've done eveything right
+* Grow your business *knowing* you've done everything right

 ## Set it up yourself